project-meucci/thimm.github.io/docs/Farmerama/46-vandana-shiva-loans-for-enlightened-agriculture-mulching-systems-and-talking-no-til.md

 ---
-title: 46: Vandana Shiva, Loans for enlightened Agriculture, mulching systems and talking no-til
+title: 46 Vandana Shiva Loans For Enlightened Agriculture Mulching Systems And Talking No Til
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2019-05-26)